janos/compromised/CONTRIBUTING.md

 1. Code should be `go fmt` formatted.
 2. Exported types, constants, variables and functions should be documented.
 3. Changes must be covered with tests.
-4. All tests must pass constantly `go test .`.
+4. All tests must pass constantly by running the `make` command.

 ## Versioning